-The Management Report prescribed by article 119 of the Belgian Companies Code which was approved by the Board of Directors on 22 March 2018 consists of this chapter (pages 7 to 43), the Corporate Governance Statement (pages 49 to 60), as well as the subsequent events (page 142).
+The Management Report prescribed by article 119 of the Belgian Companies Code which was approved by the Board of Directors on 22 March 2018 consists of this chapter (pages 12 to 70), the Corporate Governance Statement (pages 77 to 85), as well as the subsequent events (page a65).

-Since 2013, Viohalco companies' operating environment has been characterised by a number of challenging external factors, such as volatile macroeconomic environments in their operating markets, metal price fluctuations, depressed demand in energy markets, a sustained recession in Greece and currency fluctuation.
+Since 2013, Viohalco companies' operating environment has been characterised by a number of challenging external factors, such as volatile macroeconomic environment in their operating markets, metal price fluctuations, depressed demand in energy markets, a sustained recession in Greece and currency fluctuation.

-Despite this, Viohalco companies have maintained a disciplined focus on improving their operational performance, implementing a number of significant initiatives during the period.
+Despite these, Viohalco companies have maintained a disciplined focus on improving their operational performance, implementing a number of significant initiatives during the period.
 Considerable investment into new technologies, research and the upgrade of existing facilities have enabled the companies to redefine and improve product and service offerings in key markets, resulting in the award of several significant projects.
 Viohalco companies have steadily reinforced their commitment to R&D with efforts in this area.
-Finally, Viohalco has diversified by leveraging opportunities in emerging areas, strengthening its position in real estate and recycling.
+Finally, by leveraging opportunities in emerging areas, Viohalco has strengthened its position in real estate and recycling.